Arya Stark: Character

-Arya was born in 289 AC ("After Aegon's Conquest") as the third child and younger daughter of Lord Eddard and Lady Catelyn Stark of Winterfell, the ruling liege of the North, and is nine years old at the beginning of the book series and 11 in season 1 of the show.
-She has five siblings: an older brother Robb, an older sister Sansa, two younger brothers Bran and Rickon, and an older illegitimate half-brother, Jon Snow.
-Through her mother, she is also first cousin to Robert Arryn, the lord paramount of The Vale; and the niece of Edmure Tully, the lord paramount of the Riverlands.
+Arya Stark was born 289 years after the conquest of Westeros by King Aegon I Targaryen as the third child and youngest daughter of Lord Eddard Stark and Lady Catelyn Stark of Winterfell, the ruling liege of the North.
+She is nine years old at the start of the book series.
+(She is 11 years old in season 1 of the HBO television show.)
+She has five siblings: an older brother named Robb, an older sister named Sansa, two younger brothers, Bran and Rickon, and an older illegitimate half-brother, Jon Snow.
+Through her mother, she is also a first cousin to Robert Arryn, the lord paramount of the Vale of Arryn; she is also the niece of Edmure Tully, the lord paramount of the Riverlands.

 Arya is left-handed and talented in sums and housekeeping.
-In contrast to her older sister Sansa, who is more praised for favoring activities traditionally befitting a noblewoman, Arya shows no interest in the ladylike dancing, singing and sewing, and revels in outdoor activities and exploring, and is an excellent horserider.
-She is described as "wolf-blooded", blunt, impulsive and "always difficult to tame" by her mother Catelyn, proven to be a constant source of headache for her household tutor Septa Mordane, and given the nickname "Arya Underfoot" by the guards of Winterfell.
-Socially an outcast among the peers of young noblewoman, she is particularly close to her bastard half-brother Jon Snow, who encourages her and gives her a smallsword as a parting gift.
-The sword, which Arya names "Needle" after her dreaded embroidery lessons, is well suited to her slender build and favoring the Braavosi "Water Dance" (fencing) style of swordplay which emphasizes speed and agility with quick thrusting attacks.
+In contrast to her sister, Sansa, who is praised for favoring activities traditionally befitting a noblewoman, Arya is a tomboy who shows no interest in dancing, singing, and sewing; rather, she revels in outdoor activities and exploring and is an excellent horserider.
+She is described as "wolf-blooded", blunt, impulsive, and "always difficult to tame" by her mother; has proven to be a constant source of headaches for her household tutor, Septa Mordane; and is given the nickname "Arya Underfoot" by the guards of Winterfell.
+Socially an outcast among her peer group of young noblewomen, she is particularly close to her bastard half-brother Jon, who encourages her and gives her a smallsword as a parting gift upon his leaving for the Night's Watch.
+The sword, which Arya names "Needle" after her dreaded embroidery lessons, is well suited to her slender build and favoring the Braavosi "Water Dance" (fencing) style of swordplay, which emphasizes speed and agility with quick thrusting attacks.
 Throughout her travels, Arya displays great resourcefulness and cunning and also becomes increasingly ruthless.

-Arya is the only one out of her full-siblings to inherit the Stark features of lean athletic physique, brown hair, grey eyes and long face (for which she was teased as "Horseface" by Sansa's companions), and is said to resemble her late aunt Lyanna in both looks and temperament.
-At the start of the series, she is prepubescent and generally regarded as messy and plain-looking, and often mistaken for a boy; but there are multiple instances in the books comparing her (favorably) to the famously beautiful Lyanna, and frequently catching the eyes of men (to the point of harassment) when her body starts to develop later in the series.
-She is also a powerful skinchanger, developing purely on her own instinct the ability to telepathically control her direwolf Nymeria when sleeping (even from a different continent), as well as a psychic bond with a street tomcat in Braavos.
+Arya is the only one out of her full-siblings to inherit the Stark features of a lean, athletic physique, brown hair, grey eyes, and long face (for which she was teased as "Horseface" by Sansa's lady's companions) and is said to resemble her late aunt Lyanna Stark in both looks and temperament.
+At the start of the novel series, she is prepubescent, generally regarded as messy and plain-looking, and often mistaken for a boy; there are multiple instances in the books, however, in she is compared favorably to the famously beautiful Lyanna.
+She is frequently catching the eyes of men—to the point of sexual harassment—when her body starts to develop later in the series.
+She is also a powerful skin-changer, developing on her own instinct the ability to telepathically control her direwolf, Nymeria, across entire continents while sleeping, as well as forming a psychic bond with a feral cat in Braavos.